zenml-io/zenml-plugins/model_control_plane/README.md

-# Navigating the Model Control Plane Backend: A Guided Tour
+# Exploring the Model Control Plane Backend: A Practical Guide

-In this walkthrough, we delve into the intricacies of the Model Control Plane, focusing on two distinct but interrelated pipelines within ZenML.
-Each pipeline operates independently within the ZenML framework, producing artifacts tailored to its specific tasks.
-What makes this exploration fascinating is the realization that these seemingly isolated pipelines are, in fact, intricately connected.
-Their joint objective?
-Delivering accurate predictions to end-users.
+Welcome to our tour into the Model Control Plane, where we'll focus on two independent pipelines within ZenML.
+Each pipeline works on its own, creating specific artifacts.
+But what's fascinating is that these seemingly separate pipelines are intricately connected, all with the goal of delivering precise predictions.

-Before the advent of the Model Control Plane, establishing robust connections between these pipelines and consolidating all associated entities under a unified umbrella was a challenge.
-Picture this: extracting a trained model artifact from the training pipeline and seamlessly integrating it into the predictions pipeline.
-Previously, this involved referencing it by ID, leading to frequent updates to configurations, or relying blindly on the latest run of the training pipeline.
-But what if the last training run, though successful, fell short of the business requirements concerning model metric performance?
-Deploying predictions based on a subpar model was simply unacceptable, especially for critical applications!
+Before the Model Control Plane, connecting these pipelines and consolidating everything was a challenge.
+Imagine extracting a trained model artifact from the training pipeline and smoothly integrating it into the predictions pipeline.
+Previously, this involved complex ID references, leading to constant config updates, or blindly relying on the latest training run.
+But what if that run didn't meet the necessary performance standards?
+Using a subpar model for predictions was out of the question, especially for vital applications!

 Enter the Model Control Plane.
-This innovative feature empowers users to effortlessly group pipelines, artifacts, and business-relevant metadata into a cohesive and intuitive entity: a Model.
-A Model meticulously captures lineage information and more.
-Within a Model, various Model Versions can be staged.
-For instance, you can depend on your predictions pipeline at a specific stage, such as the Staging phase, and exercise control over whether the Model Version should be promoted based on your business logic (although promoting the latest version is a common practice, it's not a strict limitation).
-Moreover, all the components housed within a Model Version are readily accessible to your pipelines without the need for redundant configurations.
-Additionally, accessing data from other Models and their Model Versions is just as effortless, amplifying the platform's flexibility.
+This feature empowers you to effortlessly group pipelines, artifacts, and crucial business data into a unified entity: a Model.
+A Model captures lineage information and more.
+Within a Model, different Model Versions can be staged.
+For example, you can rely on your predictions at a specific stage, like Staging, and decide whether the Model Version should be promoted based on your business rules during training.
+Plus, accessing data from other Models and their Versions is just as simple, enhancing the system's adaptability.

-## Illustrative Example
+## Example Scenario

 To illustrate these concepts, let's consider a `demo` Model will be created implicitly using the Python SDK.

-### Preparatory Steps
+### Getting Started
 ```bash
 # make sure you have ZenML of 0.45.0 or above installed
 pip3 install "zenml[dev]>=0.45.0"